Valentin Roberge

-Valentin Sébastien Roger Roberge (born 9 June 1987) is a professional footballer who plays for Cypriot club Apollon Limassol FC as a centre-back.
+Valentin Sébastien Roger Roberge (born 9 June 1987) is a professional footballer who plays as a centre-back for Cypriot First Division club AEK Larnaca.

-Born in France, he represents Cyprus at international level.
+Born in France, he represented Cyprus at international level.

 Club career

 Early years

-Born in Montreuil, Seine-Saint-Denis, Roberge had spells with hometown's ESD Montreuil, Les Lilas FC and Paris FC before joining En Avant Guingamp for his senior debut, but he went on to appear only for the reserve side.
+Born in Montreuil, Seine-Saint-Denis, Roberge had spells with hometown's ESD Montreuil, Les Lilas and Paris FC before joining Guingamp for his senior debut, but he went on to appear only for the reserve side.

-For the 2007–08 season he signed with Paris Saint Germain FC, but met the exact same fate.
+For the 2007–08 season he signed with Paris Saint Germain, but met the exact same fate.

 Aris and Marítimo

-In the summer of 2008, Roberge signed for Aris Thessaloniki FC, penning a three-year contract.
-He made his debut against Panathinaikos F.C. but, midway through his second year in the Super League Greece, an economic crisis took hold of the club, and he went five months without being paid before his link was terminated.
+In the summer of 2008, Roberge signed for Aris Thessaloniki, penning a three-year contract.
+He made his debut against Panathinaikos but, midway through his second year in the Super League Greece, an economic crisis took hold of the club, and he went five months without being paid before his link was terminated.

-Following his release, Roberge moved to Portugal's C.S.
-Marítimo after a successful trial.
+Following his release, Roberge moved to Portugal's Marítimo after a successful trial.
 He started in all of his 25 Primeira Liga appearances in the 2011–12 campaign, helping the Madeirans to finish fifth and qualify for the UEFA Europa League.

 Sunderland

 On 10 June 2013, Premier League side Sunderland announced the signing of Roberge on a free transfer.
-He made his debut on 17 August in a 0–1 home defeat against Fulham, and scored his first goal on 24 September in the 2–0 home win over Peterborough in the League Cup, heading in an Adam Johnson cross.
+He made his debut on 17 August in a 0–1 home defeat against Fulham, and scored his only goal on 24 September in the 2–0 home win over Peterborough in the League Cup, heading in an Adam Johnson cross.

-Roberge left the Stadium of Light in June 2016, with only 13 competitive matches to his credit.
+Roberge left the Stadium of Light in June 2016, with 13 competitive matches to his credit.

 Apollon Limassol

-Roberge joined Apollon Limassol FC in the 2016 off-season.
+Roberge joined Apollon Limassol in the 2016 off-season.
 He won several accolades during his spell, including the Cypriot First Division in 2021–22.